-Having someone with teaching experience who understands these ‘language hacking’ rules can be a real time saver when it comes to progressing.
+Having someone with teaching experience who understands these ‘language hacking’ rules can be a real time saver when it comes to progress.
 I found that learning in this structured format one to one with my teacher helped me learn faster.

-Yet, one of the hardest points of Mandarin is learning the right tones.
+One of the hardest points of Mandarin is learning the right tones.

 Some of the sounds can be difficult for native English speakers to produce as we often don’t use the same parts of the mouth and tongue.